-10 Quotes from Queen Victoria on the Miseries of Royal Motherhood
+10 Queen Victoria Quotes on the Miseries of Motherhood

 Queen Victoria (1819-1901) might be considered the queen of working mothers.
 She had nine children and ruled the largest empire on earth.
 But Victoria—Queen of the United Kingdom of Great Britain and Ireland, Defender of the Faith, and Empress of India—detested babies, childbirth, and all that muck.

 She wrote volumes of letters, both official and personal.
 Occasionally her true feeling leaked through her official letters, but in her private ones, notably those written to her firstborn daughter Victoria The Princess Royal (Vicky), they positively soaked the page.
 Below are some choice words Her Majesty had for the business of babies.

 1. On children as (basically) parasites

 From a letter to her Uncle, the Belgian King, after the birth of her first child, Vicky: "My dearest Uncle,—… I think, dearest Uncle, you cannot really wish me to be the ‘Mamma d'une nombreuse famille,’ for I think you will see with me the great inconvenience a large family would be to us all, and particularly to the country, independent of the hardship and inconvenience to myself; men never think, at least seldom think, what a hard task it is for us women to go through this very often."

 Bless your heart Uncle, I just spent the last nine months overseeing the annexation of New Zealand while my body was invaded by a parasite that made me physically ill and eventually split me open like the spear of a Zulu warrior.
 Please don’t wish me an abundance of this blessing.

 From the same letter: “Our young lady flourishes exceedingly…I think you would be amused to see Albert dancing her in his arms; he makes a capital nurse (which I do not, and she is much too heavy for me to carry), and she already seems so happy to go to him."